-Driving Sales with Private Labels: The Role of Kosher Certification in Top Retailers’ Success
+Driving Private Labels: The Role of Kosher Certification in Retailers’ Success

 Private Labels: A Cornerstone of Modern Retail

 In the evolving grocery landscape, private label brands have become a cornerstone of many retailers’ offerings, driving a significant portion of their sales.
-This growth includes the development of private labels designed to meet specific consumer demands, such as kosher certification.
+This growth includes the development of private labels designed to meet specific consumer demands, like kosher certification.

 Retailers like Aldi and Trader Joe’s are at the forefront, with private labels making up a substantial majority of their sales.
 According to the latest data from Numerator’s Private Label Trends Tracker, 80% of Aldi’s sales come from private labels, including 3,756 OU kosher-certified products.
 Similarly, 69% of Trader Joe’s sales come from private labels, offering 1,480 OU kosher-certified products.